MCAT Prep Workshop 2016-2017

 About our instructors:

-MEGHAN PORTER (CHEMISTRY): Meghan received her B.S. in chemistry from Bucknell University in Lewisburg, PA and is currently working towards her PhD in inorganic chemistry at Indiana University.
-She has been the recipient of multiple awards and fellowships for both her teaching and her research.
-She has been an associate instructor for numerous organic and inorganic chemistry lecture and laboratory courses.
-She also tutors undergraduate students individually in a variety of general, organic and inorganic chemistry courses.
-Meghan’s research is focused on the synthesis and development of highly-reactive small molecules for use as anti-tumor and Alzheimer’s therapeutics.
+SARAH LINDAHL (Chemistry): Sarah received her B.S. in chemistry from Truman State University in Kirksville, MO and is currently a Ph.D. candidate in the Department of Chemistry at Indiana University.
+She has been the recipient of numerous awards and fellowships for both her teaching and research.
+She has been an associate instructor for a variety of organic and inorganic chemistry courses as well as an individual tutor for undergraduate students taking general and inorganic chemistry.
+Presently, Sarah’s research focuses on the development of dual action metalloenediyne therapeutics.

 BIANCA MANAGO (Critical Analysis and Reasoning Skills and Sociology): Bianca Manago is a PhD Candidate in the Department of Sociology at Indiana University.
 She earned her BA in Sociology and Philosophy from Texas A&M in 2011.
 She went on to earn an MS in sociology from Texas A&M in 2013, and an MS in applied statistics from Indiana University in 2015.
 She has been an Associate Instructor for graduate-level statistics and sociology courses at Indiana University, and has served as a statistical consultant for the Karl Schuessler Institute for Social Research at Indiana University.
 She is also the Assistant Lab Director for IU’s Sociology Lab.
 Her current research uses multiple methods to investigate stigma and status processes associated with mental and physical illness.